Print This Post

 ||Supreme Court of Judicature

-Registration and procedure of Foreign Judgements in Jersey
+Registration and procedure of Foreign Judgments in Jersey

 A person, being a creditor under a judgment of a reciprocating country, may apply to the Royal Court of Jersey: